 Edgton B&B is run by us, Kate and Peter Whapham, and is very much our home.
 We welcome visitors to stay, generally, from Easter to the end of October.
-We are closed on Monday and Tuesday evenings.

 The House is Victorian and has many original features, including bells for calling the servants and two staircases!
 The rooms are spacious and light and furnished with an eclectic mix of vintage, modern and hand-painted furniture.

 Making the house welcoming has been something of a retirement project for us, Kate using her many years’ experience of painting techniques to create an individual interior for the house.
 We have two generously proportioned bedrooms, named Lydbury and Brunslow after local villages, and visitors have the use of the large sitting room.
 For the artists among you we offer the use of Kate’s studio for a small additional payment.
 This part of Shropshire offers a feast of visual inspiration.

 Though we are happy to welcome young people we do not have the facilities for very young children.
 We can accommodate muddy boots and bicycles but, because we own a cat, Lillian Pickle, we are unable to welcome dogs.